vitakafoa/Portfolio/README.md

 ## Fun Fact

-I’ve always been the person who “breaks things”… but now I fix them and build better solutions.
+<b> I’ve always been the person who “breaks things”… but now I fix them and build better solutions. </b>
-Independently learned and applied skills in Adobe Photoshop and Illustrator.
+<b> Independently learned and applied skills in Adobe Photoshop and Illustrator. </>
 ---

 ## Connect with Me